 Indian Tacos (also called Navajo or Native American Tacos) are a delicious treat we have always enjoyed at the Oklahoma State Fair!

-Make these delectable Indian Tacos at home with just a few simple ingredients and enjoy them anytime you want!
+Make these delectable Indian Tacos at home with just a few simple ingredients and enjoy them anytime!
 What sets these apart is the amazing Indian Fry Bread which makes the base for these tacos.

 Indian Tacos and I go way back.
 I probably first tried one as soon as my mom was able to feed it to me.
 The only drawback was that I never had it more than once a year at the State Fair!
 Probably one of the bigger draws of going to the Fair is enjoying all the “once a year” foods they have.
 Corn Dogs, Candy Apples and Indian Tacos were always among my favorites.